Search icon

 Has there been any local consultation with First Nation’s people?

 Waverley College together with our landscape architects consulted local Aboriginal Elders to inform development of our initial concept plan.
-Further consultation will be undertaken as appropriate to inform finalisation of our detailed design.

 What specific mitigations will be implemented to maintain the privacy of neighbouring properties?